apache/kylin/website/_docs/tutorial/query_pushdown.md

    - *kylin.query.pushdown.jdbc.pool-min-idle*: Hive Jdbc's connection pool's min connected connection number, default value is 0

 Here is a sample configuration; remember to change host "hiveserver" and port "10000" with your cluster configuraitons.

+3. When the query engine pushdown to is not `Hive`, please put the jdbc driver of the corresponding query engine in $KYLIN_HOME/ext directory, if there is no such directory, please create it yourself.

 Then, restart Kylin.